17 Great Games to Improve Hand-Eye Coordination

 As they get better, make the bucket or container smaller so they have to increase their accuracy.

 You could also use a smaller or harder for ball for an extra challenge.

-Start with a big soft ball and stand or sit very close to your child.
+Start with a big soft ball and standing/ sitting very close together.
 Roll the ball into the child’s hands so they get used to holding it and balancing the ball between two hands.

-Next, ask the child to throw the back to you.
-Keep practising until they are accurate to you at a very small distance.
+Ask the child to throw it back and keep practising until they are accurate to you at a very small distance.

 Start moving back a little so there is a gap between you.

-Try making the ball a bit smaller – soft balls and beanbags are easier to catch than fully inflated balls.
+Start making the ball a bit smaller-soft balls and beanbags are easier to catch than fully inflated balls.
 If you don’t have balls at home use rolled up socks, small cushions or soft toys.